The leading dancers in the port ballet

 The old diesel engines consumed 32 to 38 litres of fuel per operating hour.
 In 2005, HHLA made another developmental leap, recalls Thea Tegge, who has been responsible for procuring straddle carriers at HHLA for many years.
 "The first diesel-electric straddle carriers, whose electric engines were fed by diesel generators and took over the job of diesel and hydraulic motors, came into operation.
 Using this equipment enabled the reduction of fuel consumption to 20 to 24 litres per hour.
 Further development of the diesel-electric drive system made it possible to reduce consumption to about 19 litres per hour."

-Since mid-2019, three straddle carriers have been using hybrid engines as part of a trial project in which the diesel makes the necessary power available via a lithium-ion battery.
-The battery is charged by the diesel generator only when needed.
+Since mid-2019, van carriers with hybrid drive have been driving, in which the lithium-ion battery is only charged via the diesel generator when necessary.
 Advantages of the system include the reduced generator run times and the reduction of the diesel generator power required by approximately 50–60 percent (depending on the manufacturer and operating concept).
+The hybrid VC fleet at Container Terminal Tollerort (CTT) now comprises 18 units.
+When braking and lowering the container, they recover part of the energy used through so-called recuperation.
+This energy is fed into the battery and reduces the fuel consumption of the diesel engine.
+This reduces CO2 emissions significantly by around 30 to 50 tonnes per vehicle annually.

-Last update: August 2022
+Last update: May 2023

 Sign up for HHLA Update and discover the changes in the world of logistics!
 Close